preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/metrics/index.rst

 Metrics settings
 =================

-This is new functionality to come in Omnia 6.5.
+These settings are available in Omnia 6.5.

 In Omnia 6.5 you can edit the settings for some metrics.
 Firstly, you can decide what will be considered underused: